iainireland/jitsrc/README.md

 To make it work, jitsrc.py contains an array of pattern tuples of the form "(base_name, hops, func_name, source_var, dest_var)".
 For example:

    ("__memmove_avx_unaligned_erms", 1, "js::jit::X86Encoding::BaseAssembler::executableCopy", "src", "dst")
+   ("mozilla::detail::VectorImpl<.&ast;>::new_<.&ast;>", 3, "mozilla::Vector<.&ast;>::convertToHeapStorage", "beginNoCheck()", "newBuf")

 Each tuple indicates:
-- base_name: the name of the function that implements the actual write
+- base_name: a regex matching the name of the function that implements the actual write
 - hops: the number of stack frames between base_name and func_name
-- func_name: the name of the function that calls memcpy
+- func_name: a regex matching the name of the function that calls memcpy
-- source_var: the variable in func_name that holds the source of the memcpy
+- source_var: an expression that can be evaluated in the frame corresponding to func_name to get the source of the memcpy
-- dest_var: the variable in func_name that holds the destination of the memcpy
+- dest_var: an expression that can be evaluated in the frame corresponding to func_name to get the source of the memcpy

 To skip past other forms of memcpy, add new entries to the pattern array.
 Pull requests welcome.